Tyratox/burning-man/README.md

 ## Fundamental Questions

 1. What is the relation between the desired speed of the individuals and the time it takes until all agents are rescued.
 More specifically: Is there an optimal desired speed, that leads to the fastest rescue of all agents.
-2. Does it improve the rescue time if the agents tend to stay together?
+2. What is the impact of the door width and hallway width on the evacuationtime?

 ## Expected Results

 1. Expected result: There is an optimal speed, such that the rescue time is worse for both a lower speed and a higher speed.
-2. Expected result: The group is much slower if the agents want to be close to each other.
+2. Expected result: The more space the people have the better.

 ## References

+[1] Richard Davey.
+Phaser. https://github.com/photonstorm/phaser, last visited on 2019-12-01.

-Dirk Helbing, Illés Farkas, and Tamás Vicsek:
-Simulating dynamical features of escape panic
+[2] Dirk Helbing, Illés Farkas, and Tamás Vicsek.
+Simulating dynamic features of escape panic.
+Nature, 407:487–490, 09 2000.
-Nature 407, 487-490 (2000)

-Wang, Peng.
-(2016).
-Understanding Social-Force Model in Psychological Principles of Collective Behavior.
+[3] Thorbjrn Lindeijer.
+Tiled. https://github.com/bjorn/tiled, last visited on 2019-12-01.

 ## Research Methods